informalsystems/quint/doc/lang.md

 Note that we require that `n > 1`.

 This is equivalent to `p_1.and(p_2.and( ... and(p_n)...)`.
 The indentation is not important.
 However, you can produce nice indentation by hand, if you like.
 The first occurrence of `&` right after `{` is optional, it's up to you.

 These operators have the normal form too!
 They are written as `andExpr(p_1, ..., p_n)` in non-action mode and `andAction(p_1, ..., p_n)` in action mode, respectively.
 Most likely, you will never use them, but the tools can.

+**Warning:** We will probably remove multiline conjunctions in the expression mode, as they can be expressed via `and`.

 *Mode:* Any.